Maersk Product Tankers delivers improved financial results and makes strategic progress

 About Maersk Product Tankers

-Maersk Product Tankers is a leading company in the product tanker industry, owning 84 vessels, which carry refined oil products worldwide for customers.
+Maersk Product Tankers is a leading player in the product tanker industry, owning more than 80 vessels, which are carrying refined oil products worldwide for customers.
 The company is owned by A.P.
 Møller Holding A/S and Mitsui & Co.
 Ltd., and has its headquarters in Copenhagen, Denmark.